Vk0z/Remote-Sensing-datasets/README.md

-# List of different Remote Sensing datasets for use in Deep Learning applications
+# Collection of Remote Sensing datasets for use in Deep Learning applications

 ## Land Use
 - [EuroSAT: Land Use and Land Cover Classification with Sentinel-2 (2018)](https://github.com/phelber/EuroSAT)

 - [BigEarthNet: A Large-Scale Sentinel Benchmark Archive - Multilabeled Sentinel 1 and Sentinel 2 datasets with CORINE classes (2019)](https://bigearth.net/)